SEAMS-Project/astroCAMP/datasets/L1/README.md

-# datasets/L1 – Spectral Line / HI Cube
+# TODO future release: datasets/L1 – Spectral Line / HI Cube

 L1 is a spectral line benchmark task for HI and other line emission, suitable for testing spectral fidelity, cube imaging, and line recovery.